 Yilu Xing, Family Dough: 1.
 Kneading 2.
 Pulling 3.
 Shaping 4.
 Rolling Laster engraved wood, ceramics, flour.

-“Eat to Open” 吃得开 is a meditation on the slow, steady, pleasures of hot tofu, homestyle eggplant with garlic sauce, Henan pan-fried noodles, dumplings full of shrimp.
+“Eat the Open” 吃得开 is a meditation on the slow, steady, pleasures of hot tofu, homestyle eggplant with garlic sauce, Henan pan-fried noodles, dumplings full of shrimp.
 These pleasures are not about the artist’s joy (开心 “opening the heart” in Chinese) in eating, though, or exploratory research into Chinese cuisine in Canada, or not only about those things.
 If so, the exhibition would create a growling hole in the beholder’s appetite, a sense of being kept at a distance from all that food.
 Instead, a mood of generosity drifts through the exhibition; a mood of being filled with the artist’s careful attention.

-It might be put down to the mandarin oranges she invites you to take away from the plastic case beneath her abstract prints of the fruit; the delicate warmth of the watercolours on dozens of pages of graph paper documenting the meals she made and ate each day; or the invitation to visitors to print responses to questions (what is your comfort food?) on the sheets of warm white paper covering the walls.
+It might be put down to the mandarin oranges she invites you to take away from the case beneath her abstract prints of the fruit; the delicate warmth of the watercolours on dozens of pages of graph paper documenting the meals she made and ate each day; or the invitation to visitors to print responses to questions (what is your comfort food?) on the sheets of warm white paper covering the walls.

 Take, for instance, the series of twenty-nine snapshots of the artist by her sister.
 All the photographs are the same size, taken from the same distance, showing Yilu standing at restaurant fronts in Montréal, mostly Asian, and mostly on Rue Sainte-Catherine, over the course of the summer month that she lived in the city.
 She holds a receipt beneath her chin in each.
 The pose is an attempt at transparency about the transactions to buy her meals, made even more transparent in the gallery by the receipts stuck behind each photo.
 (Though restaurant owners gave her free food because they liked her, she says).
 Which is to say, the photographs along with the receipts keep intact the drive to care for what matters within social spaces in which our anticipations and desires are structured by homogenizing forces of capitalism, and they reveal those spaces for the performance of a more authentic and nourishing kind of human connection, whether it’s an exchange between sisters, being handed a bowl of mutton soup, or cultural engagement.